 In Feb 1997, Fr.
 Vernard passed away after serious heart surgery and Fr.
 Coleman McGarril, T.O.R. was named Pastor.
 In June 2003, Fr.
 Coleman retired and Fr.
 Angelus Migliore, T.O.R. was named Pastor.
 Sadly, St. Patrick Catholic School was forced to close in May 2006.

 St. Patrick’s progress has been great over the years.
-Even though we have been faced with many economic problems, our growth continues to be steady.
+Even though we have been faced with many economic problems, our growth continued to be steady.
 Under the loving care of Fr.
-Angelus and with the help of many parishioners, our parish has prospered.
-We are now debt free, spiritually rich and our parish community continues to grow with many younger families moving into our area.
+Angelus and with the help of many parishioners, our parish prospered.
+We became debt free, spiritually rich and our parish community continued to grow with many younger families moving into our area.